*Names are changed to protect the innocent.

 "Pauline, what are you hiding?"
 I wondered.

 Contrary to Pauline, Adeline hated Paris and even France.
 And yet she received French public funding for her performance art (side note: she doesn’t do dance).
-She looked ten years older than her photos: the sense of deception was more unflattering than her actual crow’s feet.
+She looked ten years older than her photos: the sense of deception was more unflattering than the crow’s feet.

 Every word she spoke was like a poisoned dart that sunk me into a deeper state of self-loathing.
 And yet, she looked me up and down like having sex was still on the menu.